IRIS-Solutions-Team/iris-toolbox-knowledge-base/solution-methods/first-order-solution.md

 as automated detection of non-stationary variables or initialization of a Kalman filter.
 We discuss and exemplify this point later in more detail.

-The article is organized as follows.
-Section 2 explains the underlying assumptions and shows a recursive-form solution with a triangular transition matrix and forward expansion.
-Section 3 illustrates the algorithm on an example unit-root model.
-Appendix 1 provides details of the solution algorithm.

 ## The Model and Its Solution